igloo-language/docs/core-syntax/core_syntax.markdown

 ---

 # Core Syntax
-The core syntax of igloo.
-Igloo is dynamically typed, with semi-colons at the end of each statement.
+The core syntax of Igloo.
+Igloo is dynamically typed, C-like programming language with semi-colons at the end of each statement.